michael-m-cheng/Nectar-vs-GPU-for-CNN/README.md

  - Keras 2
  - Tensorflow(-gpu) >1.9.0

-The deep learning task utilises food images sourced from https://www.vision.ee.ethz.ch/datasets_extra/food-101/, and the image will need to split into test and training sets before the code can be executed.
+The deep learning task utilises food images sourced from https://www.vision.ee.ethz.ch/datasets_extra/food-101/, and the image will need to be split into test and training sets before the code can be executed.

 ## Usage